 Q: Do you work on vehicles?

-- A: Yes, by APPOINTMENT ONLY and almost never the same day.
+A: Yes, by APPOINTMENT ONLY and almost never the same day.
 Will Call interactions will be short and to the point and correct change will be required.
-I will not break down change as I do not have a cash register.
-Understand that ANYTHING with a weld will NOT be available unless you are picking up something that has been CONFIRMED to be finished.
+I cannot provide change as I do not have a cash register.
+Please understand that ANYTHING with a weld will NOT be available unless you are picking something up that was ordered weeks prior and has been CONFIRMED finished.

 Q: Do you take phone calls?

-- A: No, not normally.
-The business requires that I stay as productive as possible and phone calls are a constant disruption.
-We will not answer the phone unless a call was scheduled.
-I apologize but I am a one man operation and I must regulate how much customer service I can give and when I can give it.
+A: Yes, as time permits.
+I apologize, I am a one man operation and I must regulate how much time I spend on the phone.
 If you have read the FAQ's and/ or the product(s) description and you still need help, you can submit an email.
 If I deem that it is best to speak over the phone, I will volunteer my number and we can arrange a time to talk.

-- If you are looking for troubleshooting help with things that do not involve my product, you can pay for my time/ knowledge here.
+If you are looking for troubleshooting help with things that DO NOT involve my product, I ask that you pay for my time and knowledge.

 Q: What are your business hours?